Endocrine Disrupting Chemicals - Topless Model Holding Orange Flower

 As people with periods, we know that hormonal ebbs and flows are normal and natural.
 But our hormones can be thrown out of balance from any change to our internal and external environments.

-While we all know physical and mental stress can disrupt our hormone levels, there are other, extremely common, yet no less harmful hormone-disrupting chemicals we come in contact with every single day that affect our periods, inflammation, moods, sleep, and fertility.
+While we all know physical and mental stress can disrupt our hormone levels, there are other, extremely common, yet no less harmful hormone disrupting chemicals we come in contact with every single day that affect our periods, inflammation, moods, sleep, and fertility.
 And you might not even realize it.
+In fact, it’s posited that around 95 percent of us have endocrine disrupting chemicals accumulated in our bodies.
+According to a growing number of research studies, those who struggle to conceive have higher levels of EDCs, indicating that the higher the levels of toxin disrupting chemicals, the lower the chance of becoming pregnant, even among couples who use assisted reproductive technologies, like IVF

 These toxins, or endocrine disrupting chemicals aka EDCs are ubiquitous in our environments, found in everything from inside our shampoo bottle to the lining of canned food.
 See, our external environment is full of foreign chemicals that are ingested, inhaled, or absorbed through the skin, and while chemicals themselves aren't inherently bad, there are some that can wreak havoc on our hormones.